edu-python-course/happiness-meter/docs/spec.rst

 Happiness level is an integer number from 1 to 10 inclusively.

--   Happiness level can no be reported, modified or deleted via admin site.
+-   Happiness level cannot be reported, modified or deleted via admin site.
+-   An average happiness level (general or per team) is calculated for the current date.
+-   Only active team members' reports are used to calculate current average happiness value.
 -   Authenticated users can report their happiness level once per day via API endpoint.
-There are no limits for endpoint interactions per user, but the only one value per day is saved.
-In case users try to report their happiness level for the second time, the latest one value should be stored.
+There are no limits for endpoint interactions per user, but the only latest one reported value is stored.
 -   Team members can retrieve an average happiness level per their team.
--   Only active team members' reports are used to calculate current average happiness value.
+-   Authenticated and unauthenticated users can get an average happiness level per all teams.